 Florida Award

-The 2026 Florida Award is please to announce Dr Steven Benner as the recipient!
-Dr. Steven A. Benner is a chemist whose work has fundamentally reshaped the chemical understanding of genetics, evolution, and the origins of life.
-He earned his undergraduate and master’s degrees in Molecular Biophysics and Biochemistry from Yale University and his Ph.D. in Chemistry from Harvard University.
+The 2026 Florida Award is presented to Dr. Steven A. Benner.
+Dr. Benner’s work has fundamentally reshaped the chemical understanding of genetics, evolution, and the origins of life.
+He earned his undergraduate and Master’s degrees in Molecular Biophysics and Biochemistry from Yale University, and his PhD in Chemistry from Harvard University.
 He has held professorial appointments at Harvard University, ETH Zurich, and the University of Florida, where he served as the V.T. & Louise Jackson Distinguished Professor of Chemistry.

 In 2005, Dr. Benner founded the Foundation for Applied Molecular Evolution (FfAME) and the Westheimer Institute of Science and Technology (TWIST), organizations dedicated to advancing chemistry at the interface of biology, evolution, and technology.
 He has also founded biotechnology companies including EraGen Biosciences and Firebird BioMolecular Sciences LLC, and has contributed foundational technologies to multiple additional companies—among them Alantos, Bayer, Siemens, and DNA Script—supporting platforms in drug discovery, molecular diagnostics, and biotechnology.
 His innovations have led to diagnostic products widely used in medicine and to new strategies for developing novel classes of therapeutics.